puppetlabs-toy-chest/wash/docs/external_plugins/plugin_script.md

 The `metadata` action adopts the standard error convention described in the [Errors](#errors) section.

 ## stream
 The `stream` action is invoked as `<plugin_script> stream <path> <state>`.
 When `stream` is invoked, the first line of the script's output must contain the `200` header.
 This header tells Wash that the entry's data is about to the streamed.
-After it outputs the header, the script must then output the entry's data.
+After it outputs the header, the script must then stream the entry's data.
+Wash will continue to poll stdout for any updates until either the streaming process exits, or the user cancels the request.
+In the latter case, Wash will send the `SIGTERM` signal to the streaming process.

-**TODO: Come up with a way to handle stream such that `tail -f` can be supported on external plugins.
-Once that's figured out, finish the rest of this section**

 The `stream` action adopts the standard error convention described in the [Errors](#errors) section.